All service times are approximate. Schedule may differ for holidays/festivals. For High Holy Days information, click

 Second Saturdays, 10:30 – 11:30am

-This service is for young families to share songs, prayers, stories, games and playground time; then partake of a kid-friendly kiddush.
-Geared to families with kids ages 1 to 6, but every family is welcome!
+A fun and lively service that includes songs, prayers, stories and games; playground time for kids and schmoozing time for parents; followed by a kid-friendly kiddush.
+Geared to families with kids ages 1 to 6, but every family is welcome.

 These are the opening words to the Mourner’s Kaddish, the words that have been spoken throughout the generations… the words that unite the generations like no others.
 Do you need to say Kaddish?
 Are you able to be there so others can fulfill this timeless mitzvah?
 Please help your fellow congregants by making a commitment to attend at least one morning minyan a month.
 Invest a few minutes of your time to feel good about yourself while helping others feel better about themselves.
 Kiddush follows morning minyan, Monday through Friday.

 Honor yourself and your congregation by participating in services throughout the year as a Gabbai.
 Training is provided to ensure your comfort in being prepared for this special position.
 If interested in becoming a Gabbai, please contact the Clergy Assistant.

 Candle Lighting Times for Shabbat & Yom Tov